 If the 1954 Topps is out of your budget, you could fast forward five years to find a slightly cheaper option that is still seen as a classic card.
 The ‘59 Topps features a large profile image of Aaron in a circular frame, with a copy of his autograph found at the bottom.

-As with the ‘54 Topps, there’s a vintage Milwaukee Braves logo, although this one is found on the bottom left corner.
-It’s slightly strange to see his name in lower case, but the red text contrasts well with the bright yellow background, causing the card to stand out compared to many later options.
+As with the ‘54 Topps, there’s a vintage Milwaukee Braves logo, although this one is on the bottom left corner.
+It’s slightly strange to see his name in lowercase, but the red text contrasts well with the bright yellow background, causing the card to stand out compared to many later options.

 There’s a great shot of both players in full kit, standing side by side with their bats raised in anticipation.
 Their names are found at the bottom, while there’s a stadium background.

-As the only card to ever feature Hank Aaron and Mickey Mantle together, it’s seen as an important edition in the history of the hobby.
+As the only card to ever feature Hank Aaron and Mickey Mantle together, it’s a critical edition in the hobby’s history.
 Most grading issues derive from the printing process, with defects typically found in the background behind the two stars.
 This leads to problems when searching for mint copies, although lower grades are reasonably inexpensive.

 - 1954 Topps RC #128